patrickkhoury11/DHS-A1-Hueristic/patrickkhoury/DH110/heuristicevaluation/README.md

 #### 10. Help and Documentation
 * This website doesn’t feature a help page, FAQ, search bar, or any feature that provides additional help to the user.
 I believe all these features would be extremely beneficial to all who view the website.
 Furthermore, these added features would help mitigate other issues, such as searching for information in the atrociously organized and designed website.
 Most of the information on this site is not easily accessible to a first time viewer.
 (3)

-* A lot of information tends to be displayed via images and brochures, but it is difficult to find them.
-(3)

 > *Recommendation: Include a HELP page, FAQ section, and a search bar in this website.
 The website is meant to be accessed by those wishing to attend / already do attend one of the most presigous institutions in the nation.
 These features will help mitigate the other obvious shortcomings in the design of the website.
 In this instance, these features are absolutely necessary.*